Rural water use efficiency

 The government has provided funding of $8 million over four years from July 2013.
 The program is being delivered statewide, except in the Queensland portion of the Murray-Darling Basin where the Healthy HeadWaters program operates.

-Industry grants that have been awarded to date are summarised below:
+Industry and support grants that have been awarded to date are summarised below:

 |Rural industry group||Project||Funding 2014 - 2017|